isovector/certainty-by-construction/src/book/2-numbers.lagda.md

 Agda will complain very loudly, and rather incoherently, if you forget them.

-While our second approach dramatically improves on the syntax of integers and eliminates most problems from `Naive-Integers₁`, there is still one small issue
---- there are now two (and exactly two) representations of zero:
+While our second approach dramatically improves on the syntax of integers and eliminates most problems from `Naive-Integers₁`, there is still one small issue---there are now two (and exactly two) representations of zero:

 ```agda
   _ : ℤ